-This is a work of fiction ... loosely based on multiple life experiences.
-All persons/activities referred to in this work are imaginary.
-Any resemblance to real persons, living or
+This is a work of fiction, loosely based on multiple life experiences.
+All persons, activities and events referred to in this work are imaginary.
+Any resemblance to actual persons,

 One such episode arose when he became aware of shortages at the dining hall.

 Typically, meal time would be of limited duration.
 Schedules were tight.
 Cafeteria lines would be long.
 It was never fun nor convenient

 to get stuck at the end of the line.
 Long standing protocol allowed commissioned officers and government agency staff direct access to the front of the line.
 This chafed McKenzie.
 It rubbed hard against his blue collar

 sense of social decorum.